mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>

 For three years, I have styled my web apps without any `.css` files.
-Instead, I wrote all the CSS in JavaScript.
+Instead, I have written all the CSS in JavaScript.

-I know what you are thinking, why would anybody write CSS in JavaScript?!
+I know what you are thinking: “Why would anybody write CSS in JavaScript?!”
 Let me explain.

 ### What Does CSS-in-JS Look Like?

 Developers have created [different flavors of CSS-in-JS](https://github.com/michelebertoli/css-in-js).
-The most popular to date is a library I co-created with over 20,000 stars on GitHub called [styled-components](https://styled-components.com).
+The most popular to date, with over 20,000 stars on GitHub, is a library I co-created called [styled-components](https://styled-components.com).

 Using it with React looks like this:

 ```js
 import styled from 'styled-components'